graycoreio/daffodil/libs/geography/guides/installation.md

 ## Installing with `npm`

-To install the newsletter library and its dependencies, use the following command in your terminal.
+To install the `@daffodil/geography` library and its dependencies, use the following command in your terminal.

 ```bash
 npm install @daffodil/geography @daffodil/core